Current Job Openings

 MONITORING

-The Superintendent, or his designee, shall meet with the Assistant Superintendent, and Local Wellness Advisory members, as applicable, to review this Wellness Policy not only to monitor progress, but to also adjust the policy or guidelines if necessary.
+The Superintendent, or her designee, shall meet with the Assistant Superintendent, and Local Wellness Advisory members, as applicable, to review this Wellness Policy not only to monitor progress, but to also adjust the policy or guidelines if necessary.
 The Wellness Policy and goals are evaluated as a whole every three (3) years.
 Yearly goals will also be part of the Superintendent’s assessment.

 COMMUNITY INPUT